RonCanCode/Audio_FX_Plugins/README.md

 # Audio_FX_Plugins

-Audio effects plugins for use in a variety of DAWs, built on top of the popular JUCE framework.
+Audio effects plugins for use in a variety of DAWs,
+built on top of the popular JUCE framework.

+Most of these applications were designed as part
+of coursework for MUSIC 256 at Stanford University's
+CCRMA facility.